 - Level 3 – children need very substantial support.

-The diagnosis indicates support levels for each area of difficulty.
-This means that children might have different support levels for their social-communication skills compared to their restricted, repetitive and/or sensory behaviours.
+The diagnosis indicates support levels for each area.
+This means that children might have different support levels for their social communication skills compared to their restricted, repetitive and/or sensory behaviours.
 Or they might have the same support level for both.

-The DSM-5 says that these levels shouldn’t be used to decide whether a child is eligible for services.
+The DSM-5-TR says that these levels should not be used to decide whether children are eligible for services.

 Criteria for social communication disorder diagnosis

-Social communication disorder (SCD) is similar to autism spectrum disorder.
-The main difference is that children diagnosed with SCD don’t have restricted, repetitive and/or sensory behaviour.
+Social communication disorder is similar to autism spectrum disorder.
+The main difference is that children diagnosed with social communication disorder don’t have restricted, repetitive and/or sensory behaviour.

-If children have at least two restricted, repetitive and/or sensory behaviours, it could point to a diagnosis of autism spectrum disorder.
-If not, it could point to a diagnosis of SCD.
+If children have at least 2 restricted, repetitive and/or sensory behaviours, it could point to a diagnosis of autism spectrum disorder.
+If not, it could point to a diagnosis of social communication disorder.

-If children have signs or characteristics that meet the criteria for other conditions, they’ll be diagnosed as having two or more conditions – for example, autism spectrum disorder and attention deficit hyperactivity disorder (ADHD) or intellectual disability.
+Sometimes children have signs and characteristics of neurodevelopmental, mental or behavioural issues as well as autism.
+In this situation, children can be diagnosed as having 2 or more conditions – for example, autism spectrum disorder and attention deficit hyperactivity disorder (ADHD) or intellectual disability.